 DotCom Magazine Reveals Its Annual List of America’s Most Impactful Privately Held Companies

-SearchManipulator Awarded 2021 Impact Company of The Year AwardSAN FRANCISCO, CALIFORNIA, UNITED STATES, March 30, 2021 /EINPresswire.com/ -- DotCom Magazine today announced that SearchManipulator has been selected to join its annual Impact Company of The Year List For 2021.
+Eitner Education Awarded 2021 Impact Company of The Year AwardSAN FRANCISCO, CALIFORNIA, UNITED STATES, March 30, 2021 /EINPresswire.com/ -- DotCom Magazine today announced that Dr. Jay “Jason” Eitner, the CEO of Eitner Education has been selected to join its annual Impact Company of The Year List For 2021.
 The DotCom Magazine Impact Company of The Year 2021 Award celebrates the most important segment of the economy – America’s privately owned companies whose Founders, CEOs and Amazing Team Members are making an important impact in the economy.

-DotCom Magazine has honored SearchManipulator as making a positive difference in an incredibly unique year.
+DotCom Magazine has honored Dr. Eitner and Eitner Education as making a positive difference in an incredibly unique year.
 The DotCom Magazine 2021 Impact Company of The Year Awards celebrates shapeshifting entrepreneurs and their companies.
 When a company makes an impact, not only are they helping their clients, but they are also helping the world become a better place.

 Andy Jacob, CEO of DotCom Magazine says, “We appreciate the selfless commitment that leaders and entrepreneurs make to their brand.
 We are honored to award great companies our DotCom Magazine 2021 Impact Company of The Year Award.
 At DotCom Magazine, we believe entrepreneurs are the heartbeat of the world in so many ways.
 We believe it is a world where risktakers must be lauded, saluted, and respected.
 2021 is an incredibly unique year in so many ways.
 Companies have so many ways to make an impact, and that’s why each company’s unique impact is so important than ever before.
 Our award winners have courage and an unyielding passion to grow and contribute in incredibly unique ways.